 But many SaaS companies searching for QuickBooks alternatives are not there yet.
 They are not dealing with a ledger problem.
 They are dealing with a finance operations problem.
 Treating those as the same thing can push a business into an unnecessarily disruptive decision.

-For a large group of scaling SaaS companies, the better sequence is to fix the finance layer first, reduce the spreadsheet dependency, and then reassess whether the accounting platform itself is still a blocker.
+For a large group of scaling SaaS companies, the better sequence is to fix the finance layer first, reduce spreadsheet dependency, automate invoicing workflows, improve Salesforce-to-QuickBooks alignment, and then reassess whether the accounting platform itself is still a blocker.

 The Better Question Behind the Search for QuickBooks Alternatives